thomaxxl/safrs/docs/ExposeDB.md

 The above command will create a python script containing the SQLAlchemy models: [employees.py](https://github.com/thomaxxl/safrs/blob/master/examples/employees.py)

 To create a webservice exposing these models as a JSON API, we create another script where we configure a Flask webservice and import the SQLAlchemy models.
-The complete script can be found [here](https://github.com/thomaxxl/safrs/blob/master/examples/expose_models.py).
+The small script can be found [here](https://github.com/thomaxxl/safrs/blob/master/examples/expose_models.py).

-After creating the webservice script, we can start the service:
+After adopting the webservice script, we can start the service:

 ```
 PYTHONPATH=$PWD python3 ./expose_employees.py localhost 5000
 ```